-In light of these options, modelers face a tradeoff between bias (incorrect physics or limited resolution) and variance (erratic statistical estimates due to limited sample size).
+In light of these options, modelers have several tools to help deal with the tradeoff between bias (incorrect physics or limited resolution) and variance (erratic statistical estimates due to limited sample size).
 The methods are not mutually exclusive, with many interesting synergies possible \citep[e.g., as conceptualized in][]{Lucente2022coupling}, but RES in particular is our focus here as an under-utilized and under-developed strategy to reduce variance without incurring extra bias.